The Art Of Gushing Orgasms!

-But unfortunately for some people, that’s not enough – the curious, the scientific, and the perfectionists among us all seem to want to know what gushing or squirting orgasms are really all about.
+For some people, that’s not enough.
+The curious, the scientific, and the perfectionists among us, all seem to want to know what causes a gushing or squirting orgasm!

-And especially, they want to know, what’s the fluid that’s released when a woman reaches orgasm?
+And especially, people want to know, what’s the fluid that’s released when a woman reaches orgasm?

 Everything Nothing About Squirting Orgasms

-Gushing is seen by men as proof of their partner’s orgasm and proof of female pleasure.
-And a lot of women do indeed say it goes along with an intensified experience of orgasm.
+Knowing how to make a woman squirt is seen by men as proof of their partner’s orgasm and proof of female pleasure.
+(Many women do say it goes along with an intensified experience of orgasm.)

 What Happens When A Woman Squirts or Ejaculates Fluid at Orgasm?

 To start with, a lot of people think there are at least two kinds of ejaculation.
-First, a small amount of creamy white fluid which comes from the vulva (more exactly, out of the urethra) during extreme sexual arousal and orgasm.
+First, a small amount of creamy white fluid which comes out of the urethra during extreme sexual arousal and orgasm.

-And second, a thinner, clearer liquid which probably emerges from the urethra in larger quantities when a woman comes (or cums) during squirting orgasms.
+And second, a thinner, clearer liquid which probably emerges from the urethra in larger quantities during squirting orgasms.
 Here’s a picture of each.

-Needless to say, a lot of people have thought of the first as genuine female ejaculatory fluid, and the second as the release of urine.
-They are saying that squirting orgasms are simply the release of urine.
+Needless to say, a lot of people have thought of the first as genuine female ejaculatory fluid.
+They say the second is the release of urine.
+If true, this means that squirting orgasms are simply the release of urine.
+Devotees of the art of making a woman squirt deny this completely!

-Up until recently, I think it’s fair to say most people believed that the fluid which can sometimes be discharged during female ejaculation – i.e. squirting orgasms – in large quantities, came from this “prostatic” tissue.
+Many people believe that the fluid discharged in large quantities during female ejaculation – i.e. squirting orgasms – comes from this “prostatic” tissue.

-And there is a lot of research which seems to demonstrate that female ejaculate has some of the same components as male ejaculatory fluid or semen.
+And there is some research which indicates that female ejaculate has some of the same components as male ejaculatory fluid or semen.

-But recently there’s been a study which implies the much larger quantity of clearer liquid which emerges from the urethra when a woman squirts comes from the bladder, although the liquid is of a different chemical composition to what you might expect at any other time (like when she’s peeing).
+But recently there has been a study which seems to prove this is not so.
+This research suggests the larger quantities of liquid emerging from the urethra when a woman squirts come from the bladder.
+This liquid is of a different chemical composition to “normal” urine.

 The Truth About A Woman Squirting?